Smartsheet Control Center provides a simple interface to collect and respond to requests for new projects.

 - Right-click the Admin workspace and click Create New > Grid.

-- In the Name Your Sheet window, type a name for the intake sheet and click OK.
+- Under Name Your Sheet, type a name for the Intake Sheet.

-Next, you’ll want to configure the intake sheet with specific columns.
-Create the columns listed below in your intake sheet.
+Configure the intake sheet with specific columns.
+Ideally, create the following columns in your intake sheet.

 Project Name (Required)

-An Approval column restricts which projects can be created in Control Center.
-When you use the require an approval state, only approved projects can be created.
+An Approval column restricts which projects you can create in Control Center.
+When you use the require an approval state, you can only create approved projects.
 Without an Approval column, any project on the Intake Sheet can be provisioned.

 Use a checkbox or dropdown for the column type and update the column when each project is approved.
-This way, only approved projects can be created in Control Center.
+This way, you only create approved projects can in Control Center.

 Project Created (Optional)

 A Project Created column restricts the project to a single instance.
-Projects marked as created will not appear as an option when you create a new project.
+If you mark a project as created, it does not appear as an option when you create a new project.

-Use a checkbox or dropdown for the column type and update the column when each project is approved.
-This will help prevent duplicate projects.
+Use a checkbox or dropdown for the column type and update the column when you approve each project is approved to help prevent duplicate projects.

 Project Link (Optional)

-TIP: Configure this as a Contact List column if profile data will be used for setting permissions.
+Configure this as a Contact List column if you want to use profile data for setting permissions.

-- For stakeholders that approve projects: restrict sharing to Editor-level permissions
+- If you approve projects, restrict sharing to Editor-level permissions.

-- Build an alert to notify project approvers when a new project request has been submitted.
-(See Automate Your Work with Alerts and Actions.)
+- Build an alert to notify project approvers when a new project request comes in.

 - Add more columns to track multi-stage approval processes.
 You only need the final approval to create the project.

-- Create sheet filters (see: Create a Filter to Show or Hide Data) and reports (see: Report on Data from Multiple Sheets) to quickly locate projects and act on them more rapidly.
+- Create sheet filters and reports to quickly locate projects and act on them.